kangISU/Conf-MPU-DS-NER/README.md

 > ```
 > Step 3: python pu_main.py --type bnPU --dataset BC5CDR_Dict_1.0 --inference True --embedding bio-embedding
 > ```
 > Step 3 is to infer the final prediction.
+You need to manually pass the path of saved models in the first 2 steps in `pu_main.py` (in the block of
+> `if args.inference:`).

 > #### Example 2: train on CoNLL2003_Dict_1.0